 In any case, the king of monetizing nostalgia has to be Netflix.
 And not just because they acquired Cobra Kai.

-This year, Netflix released The Baby-Sitters Club, based on the popular book series from the late ‘80s and ‘90s.
+Last year, Netflix released The Baby-Sitters Club, based on the popular book series from the late ‘80s and ‘90s.

 The Baby-Sitters Club on Netflix.

 Netflix also has Chilling Adventures of Sabrina, a reimagining of the '90s comedy Sabrina the Teenage Witch.